 What is Cast Iron?

-Cast iron cookware, used for over 2,500 years, is known for excellent heat retention, perfect for slow cooking, searing, frying, and baking.
-Made by melting iron with carbon and silicon before pouring it into a mold, it’s simpler and cheaper than stainless steel.
-Its seamless, rivet-free design also adds to its durability, lasting generations with care.
+Cast iron cookware, used for over 2,500 years, is known for its unmatched heat retention that’s perfect for slow cooking, searing, frying, and baking.
+Made by melting iron with carbon and silicon, then pouring it into molds, it’s simpler and cheaper to produce than stainless steel.
+Its seamless, rivet-free build adds durability, often lasting generations with care.

-Regular oiling and heating build a natural, non-stick seasoning that enhances food release and flavor.
-But, cast iron reacts with acidic foods, which poorly impacts taste.
-Enameled cast iron solves this with a protective enamel coating, though it costs more.
+Regular oiling and heating create a natural, non-stick seasoning that improves food release and flavor.
+However, cast iron reacts with acidic foods, which can affect the taste of tomato– or citrus-based meals.
+Enameled cast iron fixes this with a protective coating, though it costs more.

 What is Stainless Steel?